harpreetkhalsagtbit/Unicode-Input/README.md

 8. [✓ ] Release Version  **v0.0.8-beta**

 ##Info##
-After GurbaniWebThick Font - Time needed to integrate DRChatrickWeb Font was just around Half an Hour
+After GurbaniWebThick Font - It took only Half an Hour of time to integrate DRChatrickWeb Font

 ##Demo Images##